Kepler: A framework to calculate the energy consumption of containerized applications

 Abstract

-Energy accounting in data centers is crucial for optimizing power provisioning, capping, and tuning.
-This paper introduces the Kepler framework, which offers a method of estimating power consumption at the process, container, and Kubernetes pod levels.
-The Kepler framework comprises a set of power models that can be applied in various scenarios, including different architectures and metrics.
-Additionally, we propose a generic power model that utilizes commonly available hardware counters (HC) and real-time system power metrics from hardware vendors (e.g., RAPL) as independent variables in the regression model.
-Unlike previous works that rely on the aggregate power consumption of all processes as dependent variables, we propose a methodology that experimentally measure the power consumed by the individual process to train our power model.
-We provide step-by-step instructions to measure process power consumption in a controlled environment by isolating the activation constant and load-dependent dynamic power consumption comparing different executions.
-By following the Greenhouse Gas (GHG) Protocol, our approach ensures a more fair distribution of the constant power among user's processes.
-Giving that, our approach results in significantly better accuracy, with a mean squared error (MSE) as low as 0.010.
-In comparison, a simple ratio approach with an MSE of 0.16, and 0.92 when training the model using aggregated workload power.
-We also demonstrate that incorporating real-time system power metrics not only increases sensitivity to external factors such as temperature changes but also substantially improves the model's accuracy.
-Finally, we also show that Kepler has lower overhead due to HC collection via Berkeley Packet Filter (BPF).
+Energy accounting is crucial in data centers for optimizing power provisioning, capping, and tuning.
+This paper introduces the Kepler framework, which estimates power consumption at the process, container, and Kubernetes pod levels.
+Kepler offers a set of power models applicable to various architectures and metrics.
+In this study, we propose a generic power model that utilizes hardware counters (HC) and realtime system power metrics (e.g., running average power limit (RAPL)) as independent variables in a regression model.
+Unlike previous approaches that rely on aggregate power consumption, our methodology measures individual process power consumption to train the power model.
+We provide step-by-step instructions to measure process power consumption in a controlled environment, considering the activation constant and load-dependent dynamic power consumption in different executions.
+By following the Greenhouse Gas (GHG) Protocol, our approach ensures the fair distribution of constant power among the user's processes.
+The results demonstrate significantly improved accuracy with a mean squared error (MSE) as low as 0.010 for the proposed method, compared with an MSE of 0.16 for a simple ratio approach and 0.92 when training the model using aggregated workload power.